killsecurly/ONC/README.md

 Go to `chrome://network` and upload under Import ONC File<br/>
 <br/>
 Works with Securly, GoGuardian, CKAuth, and more!<br/>
+Currently doesn't work with chromebooks with Endpoint Verification.
+This will not work, because of EndPoint integrating with the main system OS.<br/>
 Credit to omadaDNS, caub, and killsecurly.
 Idea by bypassi.<br/>